gym-minsik/articles/understanding-widgets-flutter-binding-ensure-initialized/README.md

 [English](README.md), [한국어](README_kr.md)

 ## TL;DR
-Invoking `WidgetsFlutterBinding.ensureInitialized()` before `runApp` establishes communication channels with the native platform, using methods like MethodChannel.invokeMethod.
+Invoking `WidgetsFlutterBinding.ensureInitialized()` before `runApp` establishes communication channels with the native platform for methods like `MethodChannel.invokeMethod`.

 This step is crucial for ensuring that functionalities, especially those interacting with native platforms like Firebase, operate reliably and smoothly.